 Preventing thatch problems is typically a better and more affordable way to keep your lawn healthy and your thatch layer in check.
 If you use the below tips to care for your lawn and regulate the thatch layer, you might only find your lawn needing dethatching every five to ten years.
 This will ultimately save you money in the long run as well.

-- Avoid overfertilizing your lawn: putting down too much fertilizer that is high in nitrogen will kill the microbes in your lawn that naturally feed on the thatch layer and keep it in check.
+- Avoid overfertilizing your lawn: It is important to know the best way to fertilize your lawn.
+Putting down too much fertilizer that is high in nitrogen will kill the microbes in your lawn that naturally feed on the thatch layer and keep it in check.

 - Avoid overwatering your lawn: similarly, overwatering can kill or inhibit the microorganisms that normally feed on the decomposing layer of organic material.